shopware/docs/resources/references/upgrades/administration/vue3.md

 ### Check your code

-Most of your code should be unaffected by the update.
+Most of your code should be unaffected by the upgrade.
 You can start by searching for `this.$`.
 The usage of `this.$` is an indicator of Vue's internal API.
 These calls are very likely to break except for `this.$tc`.

-If you have a lot of Vue internal API calls, check out the (Known issues section)[#known-issues].
+If you have a lot of Vue internal API calls, check out the [Known issues section](#known-issues).
 The best way to find errors is to test your application thoroughly, either by hand or automated.

 ## Known issues